 While I am still proud of my Gospel selection, what was remembered was my sermon introduction.
 As high school senior, I had decided that the most important goal of a speaker was keeping the audience awake.
 My introduction was “My mother always wears red lipstick,” in my snottiest, loudest teenage voice.
 That was 1970.
 In 1996 a Zion member approached me and said my introduction had indeed awakened her father and he still remembered it.

 I still think I have something to say.
 When I advocated shoveling snow off sidewalks in St. Paul, the local papers and the Associated Press picked it up.
 The fire chief, in his formal uniform, knocked on my door and told me to quit asking his department questions.
 I even publicly confronted a mayor of St. Paul.
 At the next meeting, he and his aides promptly left when I entered the room.
 It is rumored that everyone in the St. Paul Public Housing office knows who I am.

 Just who am I?
 I am a child of Zion Lutheran Church.

 Linda Mainquist was confirmed at Zion in 1967.
-She now lives in Saint Paul and is a self-published author.
-Many of her books are available at the Wright County Historical Society.
+She now lives in Saint Paul and is a writer.
+She has had articles published in a number of periodicals, and many of her books are available at the Wright County Historical Society.
 She would be grateful if anyone could identify the painting of Jesus with the lost lamb.